 Top Summer Camp Trends for 2026: STEM, Sports, and Creative Programs Lead the Way

-Sports and performance-driven programs: Organized sports remain a major part of youth life, but participation targets underscore unmet demand and access gaps.
-NSCH estimates show 53.8% of children ages 6–17 participated on a sports team or took sports lessons (2022).
-(Source: NSCH Data Resource Center, nationwide estimates.)
-Healthy People 2030’s sports participation objective reports a most recent value of 54.6% (2022–23) and a 2030 target of 63.2%, framing summer programs as one of the community pathways that can help close the gap.
-(Source: HHS Healthy People 2030; NSCH.)
+Sports and high-energy programs: Parents’ demand for sports and recreation options is shaped by both participation and unmet need.
+ParticipACTION reports that 39% of children and youth ages 5–17 meet the recommendation of 60 minutes of moderate-to-vigorous physical activity per day, while 4% meet the combined 24‑Hour Movement Guidelines.
+(Source: ParticipACTION 2024 Children and Youth Report Card.)
+At the same time, CFLRI reports that 68% of Canadian children and youth (ages 5–17) participated in sport in 2022—up from 44% in 2021—highlighting both a rebound and the continued role of organized programs.
+(Source: CFLRI 2022 parent survey summary.)

-Creative and arts-based camps: Creative participation remains widespread, supporting demand for visual arts, performing arts, design, and music programs.
-In 2022, NEA’s nationally representative arts participation survey found that 74.8% of U.S. adults consumed art via media, 51.8% created or performed art, 47.9% attended arts events in person, and 29.1% learned an art form or subject.
-(Source: National Endowment for the Arts SPPA, administered as a CPS supplement.)
-Youth participation signals show stability in structured creative work as well: AP Art and Design 2‑D Design reported 47,902 students (May 2024) and 48,798 students (May 2025).
-(Source: College Board score distribution reports.)
+Creative and arts-based programs: Cultural-sector performance provides a macro signal for demand across creative experiences (including camps and intensives in music, theatre, and visual art).
+Statistics Canada reports the performing arts industry had total operating revenue of $2.8 billion in 2022, with higher revenues/expenses compared with 2020.
+(Source: Statistics Canada, “The Daily — Performing arts, 2022.”)
+In its National Culture Indicators release, Statistics Canada also reports nominal GDP for the culture sector was $16.5 billion in Q1 2025, with visual and applied arts up 0.8% that quarter.
+(Source: Statistics Canada National Culture Indicators.)

-To help families act on these trends locally, Chatterblock has released a digital 2026 Summer Guide that curates local camps and programs across themes such as STEM, sports, and creative experiences.
-The guide is designed for digital sharing and includes provider details and direct links so parents can quickly compare options without starting from scratch.
+To help families navigate these trends locally, Chatterblock has released a digital 2026 Summer Guide that curates camps and programs parents can browse online, organized around common family priorities (including STEM, sports, and creative programs).
+The guide is designed for sharing in community channels and parent networks, with direct provider links for next-step actions.

 View the 2026 Summer Guide here: https://bit.ly/sypg